28/04/2017 – 08:00 AM to 3:15 PM

 This year, the keynote speaker was Mathieu Gingras.

 Mathieu Gingras is a Quebec native who earned from the University of Moncton a Bachelor of Arts in Education and History/Geography.
 Passionate about the wealth of cultures in Canada, he began a Master’s Degree in Public Administration from the same university.
 Currently, Mathieu is the Director of student Recruitment Development at the University of Moncton.

 Defender of Canada’s cultural wealth, he passes on his passion to young francophones and francophiles from here and elsewhere in order to promote and keep alive the French cultural colors of the country.
 Mathieu Gingras knows how to reach people through his passionate speak, his dynamism and his contagious enthusiasm.

-His conference get people to think about their personal and cultural identity and their inner passions.
-Among other things, it includes: pride in having access to education promoting the French language, our cultural origins, bilingualism, official languages and much more!
+His conference got people to think about their personal and cultural identity and their inner passions.
+Among other things, it included: pride in having access to education promoting the French language, our cultural origins, bilingualism, official languages and much more!